nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-28-tfs-speed-problems/index.md

 ---
+title: TFS Speed Problems
+date: 2007-05-28
+author: MrHinsh
 id: "395"
-title: "TFS Speed Problems"
-date: "2007-05-28"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-speed-problems"
+slug: tfs-speed-problems
 aliases:
 - /blog/tfs-speed-problems
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 I am finding a lot of people who are having problems with the speed of Team Foundation Server!
 I have to say, that I have had none of these problems and I use both a locally hosted team server and [CodePlex](http://www.codeplex.com "CodePlex") hosted projects.
 I do have some users in the office who have a very slow connection to [Team Foundation Server](http://msdn2.microsoft.com/en-us/teamsystem/aa718934.aspx "Team Foundation Server"), but they are on a remote network and use a 2mb link to the main network, so I am not surprised by this.